krishnan-Rama/transpipeline_containerised/README.md

 ## Using blobtools to analyse and visualize transcriptome assemblies
 - Run `./deploy_blobtools.sh`
-- The prompt will ask you to type HPC partition name, Project identifier, and Taxonomic Id of the orgnaism
+- The prompt will ask you to type HPC partition name, Project identifier, and Taxonomic Id of the organism.
+- Open the log file in `workdir/log/blobviewer.out` and follow the instructions to view assembly analysis and quality on your browser.

 ## Database query `query_gene_data.py` (All results compiled)
 The transpipeline finishes with- gene id, transcript id, blast and annotations with expression data compiled into a database `final_data.db` for a more user-friendly and efficient querying the RNA-seq data analysis and avoiding large spreadsheets.